Liberation Road (Accra)

-Liberation Road is a arterial corridor in Accra, Ghana, that links the area around Kotoka International Airport (including Airport City) with central Accra and major commercial nodes toward the Tetteh Quarshie Interchange and Spintex Road corridor.
+Liberation Road is an arterial corridor in Accra, Ghana, that links the area around Accra International Airport (including Airport City) with central Accra and major commercial nodes toward the Tetteh Quarshie Interchange and Spintex Road corridor.
 The route is characterised by business parks, hotels, retail outlets and facilities that serve both air travellers and a growing commercial district.

 History

-Liberation Road was developed in the late 1950s and early 1960s during Ghana’s post-independence urban modernization projects under President Kwame Nkrumah.
-It was designed as a ceremonial and functional link between the newly established Kotoka International Airport (then Accra Airport) and the city centre.
-The name “Liberation Road” reflects the national independence theme and was part of a wave of renamed infrastructure emphasizing freedom and progress.
+Liberation Road was developed in the late 1950s and early 1960s during Ghana's post-independence urban modernization projects under President Kwame Nkrumah.
+It was designed as a ceremonial and functional link between the newly established Accra International Airport (then Accra Airport) and the city centre.
+The name "Liberation Road" reflects the national independence theme and was part of a wave of renamed infrastructure emphasizing freedom and progress.

 Route and overview

 Liberation Road runs from the airport precinct and Airport City area southeast toward the Ring Road and connects with routes serving the Tetteh Quarshie Interchange and Spintex Road.
-The corridor provides direct access to hotels, corporate offices, shopping facilities and service industries located adjacent to Kotoka International Airport, making it a primary airport–business spine in Accra.
+The corridor provides direct access to hotels, corporate offices, shopping facilities and service industries located adjacent to Accra International Airport, making it a primary airport–business spine in Accra.